ldaptools/ldaptools/docs/en/tutorials/LDIF-Files.md

 // Construct it manually...
 $modify = new LdifEntryModify($dn);

-$modify->replace('description', 'Works at building 2') // Complete replace the contents of an attribute.
+$modify->replace('description', 'Works at building 2') // Replace the contents of an attribute.
-    ->reset('title')                                   // Reset the attribute, which removes an value it has.
+    ->reset('title')                                   // Reset the attribute, which removes any value it has.
     ->add('telephonenumber', '555-5555')               // Add a new value to an attribute.
     ->delete('faxnumber', '222-2222');                 // Delete a specific attribute value.
-The value must exist though.
+The value must exist.

 // Use the helper method on the LDIF object...
 $modify = $ldif->entry()->modify($dn)